Proper actions of Grigorchuk groups on a CAT(0) cube complex: Grigorchuk groups and group action

-The vertex $v$ is in the connected cube $\X$, then the symmetric $\Omega \Delta \Gamma_+$ is finite and then $\stabOm(\Omega)$ is finite by Proposition~\ref{P:Finite_symm_finite_stab}.
-Now, we will show that every $n$-cube have also finite stabilizer.

-Let us suppose by contradiction that there exists a $n$-cube $C$ with an infinite stabilizer.
-The elements of this stabilizer send vertices of $C$ to vertices of $C$.
-We pick a vertex $v$ on the boundary of the cube and we consider its orbit by the action of $\stabOm(C)$.
-As this subgroup is infinite, there is at least one vertex $w$ of $C$, which is reached infinitely many times.
-We define the set $K$ as

-It is infinite by the choose of $w$.
-For an element $g$ of $K$, the subset $ Kg^{-1} $ is in $\stabOm(w)$ and is therefor infinite, which is a contradiction with Proposition~\ref{P:Finite_symm_finite_stab}. \end{proof} We can now prove the main theorem of this section. \begin{thm} Let $\omega$ be an element of $\{0,1,2\}^\infty$ without repetition.
-Then the action of $\Gom$ on $\X$ is proper and faithful. \end{thm} \begin{proof} The properness is a consequence of Proposition~\ref{P:proper}.
+We can now prove the main theorem of this section. \begin{mainthm} Let $\omega$ be an element of $\{0,1,2\}^\infty$ without repetition.
+Then the action of $\Gom$ on $\X$ is proper and faithful. \end{mainthm} \begin{proof} The properness is a consequence of Proposition~\ref{P:Finite_symm_finite_stab} and the second part of Theorem~\ref{T:main_A}.

 To prove that the action is faithful, we need to show that